Vienna’s Winter Delights

 TU Ball der Technik – January 30th, 2020

 A Hapsburgian tradition, ball season is when Vienna comes to life.
 The season runs from mid-November to just before Lent, but the pick of the season’s balls always take place in the new year.
 While we like the ostentatious galas, we know tickets are nigh-impossible and finding a costume while you’re on holiday, is even harder.
 So, we suggest you set your sights on the Technical University’s annual ball, which is as you will find, is a lot more fun than some of the more traditional offerings.

 Beethoven’s Lieder – February 1st and 2nd, 2020

 On the occasion of Beethoven’s 250th birth anniversary, Vienna declared 2020, the year of Beethoven.
 The State Opera House is doing its own bit to mark the anniversary and is organising four magnificent concerts on the first weekend of February.
 The master composer’s entire repertoire of songs will be performed by a specially gathered ensemble of the State Opera at Gustav Mahler-Saal.
 Don’t miss it for the world.

-If music is what brings you to Vienna, we’d highly recommend taking Insight Cities’ rather delightful The Habsburgs: Patrons of Music from Baroque to Classic Tour.
+If music is what brings you to Vienna, we’d highly recommend taking Insight Cities’ rather delightful Vienna: City of Music Tour.
 This three hour, scholar-led walk allows visitors a unique musical introduction into the heart of Vienna and will tell you everything you need to know about Beethoven.

 Art and Design